zammad/zammad-user-documentation/extras/profile-and-settings.rst

    .. hint:: The contents of these email notifications
       can be customized on self-hosted installations.
-      Administrators can learn more
+      Administrators can learn more in the
-      :admin-docs:`here </manage/trigger/system-notifications.html>`.
+      :admin-docs:`system notification configuration </manage/trigger/system-notifications.html>`.

 :Out of Office: